sheriffhoodie/programming_til/react-redux.md

 - Coding gets complex as it uses inline templating and JSX

 ### What is JSX?
 JSX is a shorthand for JavaScript XML.
-This is a type of file used by React which utilizes the expressiveness of JavaScript along with HTML like template syntax.
+This is a type of file used by React which utilizes the expressiveness of JavaScript along with HTML-like template syntax.
 This makes the HTML file really easy to understand.
 This file makes applications robust and boosts its performance.
-Browsers can only read JavaScript objects but JSX in not a regular JavaScript object.
+However, browsers can only read JavaScript objects and JSX is not a regular JavaScript object.
 Thus to enable a browser to read JSX, first, we need to transform JSX file into a JavaScript object using JSX transformers like Babel and then pass it to the browser.

 ### How do you implement highly performant React components?
 - First, measure where the wasted time is - use tools like react-addons-perf to get an overview of your app’s overall performance or react-perf-tool which creates graphs of measured performance for your components.